nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 04.md

 We need to remove those as soon as possible.
 I didn't need I didn't even think about that.
 Yes.
 We need them on.
 If assuming that we haven't assuming that they haven't come come back already.

-Carson, I would say, Carson.
+Karsten, I would say, Karsten.
 Yes.
 One moment.
 He walks back over to his desk.
 He writes down a message.

 He walks up walks back over to you, hands it to you, and says, please give this to your superior.
 K. And he says, here I was here I was just enjoying our conversation, but it seems that time is of the essence at least for for the moment.
 Please do Oh, really?
 Please do take this take this to your commander, Karsten, and we need to be removing those bodies as soon as possible.